-- Track A. Living in a changing climate: pre-disaster action around adaptation, resilience, and mitigation; and - Track B. Bridging the gap between essential resources and services & community needs.
+- Track A. Climate and Environmental Instability Building Resilient Communities through Co-Design, Adaption, and Mitigation - Track B. Bridging the gap between essential resources and services & community needs.

-In Stage 1, approximately 50 Planning Grant awards will be made - each with a budget of up to \$50,000 for six months to undertake planning and team development activities.
+In Stage 1, approximately 35-40 Planning Grant awards will be made - each with a budget of up to \$75,000 for six months to undertake planning and team development activities.
 These include solidifying the team, maturing the project plans, and preparing a well-developed full proposal for submission to Stage 2.
-Only awardees of Stage 1 proposals will be eligible to submit for Stage 2.
+Only Stage 1 CIVIC recipients can submit to the CIVIC Stage 2 competition.

 In Stage 2, approximately 20 Full Awards will be made.
 These will be selected from Stage 1 award recipients.
 For Stage 2, proposals will be considered with budgets up to \$1,000,000 for up to 12 months.
-Proposals must describe how the PIs will execute and evaluate their researchcentered pilot projects.
+Proposals must describe how the PIs will execute and evaluate their research-centered pilot projects.

-Throughout both stages, NSF grantee (NSF award 1931690) MetroLab Network (https://metrolabnetwork.org/, https://nsfcivicinnovation.org/) will foster "communities of practice" through in-person and virtual activities, aimed at enhancing the teams' capacity-building, networking, impact, and ability to create methods and solutions transferable to other communities.
+Throughout both stages, NSF award recipient (2223449) MetroLab Network (metrolabnetwork.org, nsfcivicinnovation.org) will foster "communities of practice" through in-person and virtual activities, aimed at enhancing the teams' capacity-building, networking, impact, and ability to create methods and solutions transferable to other communities.

-The CIVIC research and action competition is jointly supported by NSF's Directorate for Computer and Information Science and Engineering (CISE), Directorate for Engineering (ENG), Directorate for Geosciences (GEO), and Directorate for Social, Behavioral, and Economic Sciences (SBE), the Department of Energy (DOE), and the Department of Homeland Security (DHS).
-NSF may share proposals submitted in response to this solicitation with other federal agencies interested in funding projects.
+The CIVIC research and action competition is jointly supported by NSF's Directorate for Computer and Information Science and Engineering (CISE); Directorate for Engineering (ENG); Directorate for Geosciences (GEO); Directorate for Social, Behavioral, and Economic Sciences (SBE); Directorate for

+Biological Sciences (BIO); and the Department of Energy (DOE), and the Department of Homeland Security (DHS).